Employee Motivation and Staff Motivation Surveys

 Use four options in multiple-choice questions rather than three or five.
 Three and five options typically offer a middle 'don't know' or 'average' selection.
 Using four, with no middle cop-out will ensure that everybody decides one way or the other: satisfactory or not, which is what you need to know.
 Mid-way 'average' non-committal answers are not helpful, so avoid giving respondents that option.
 If you go to the trouble of creating, managing and analysing a huge staff survey surely it's a good idea to produce as much meaningful data as possible.

 Certain questions are suitable for numerical or percentage scoring by respondents, in which case use such a system (again ensure you avoid offering scores which equate to 'average' or 'don't know').
 For example:

 Score-based question: Score the extent to which you enjoy your work: 1-5 = don't enjoy, 6-10 = enjoy.
 (By providing a clear differentiation between do and don't, this 1-10 scoring system gives a wide range of choices, and at the same time a clear result.)

-Check with a sample of respondents that they understand the draft questions in the way you intend, before you print and issue the questionnaire to all six hundred or however many staff.
-Designing questionnaires and communications in isolation can produce strange results - not just politicians get out of touch - so check you are actually on the same planet, in terms of your aims, language and meaning, as the people whose views you seek.
+Check understanding with a sample of respondents on the draft questions before you print and issue the questionnaire to all six hundred or however many staff.
+Designing questionnaires and communications in isolation can produce abnormal results.

 Allow people to complete the survey questionnaires anonymously.
 If helpful to you and you have a purpose for doing so, you can ask people to identify which department/region/office they belong to, assuming such information is genuinely useful to you and you can handle the analysis.